x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/mailbox-message-size-limits.md

 Message size limits control the size of messages that a user can send and receive.
 By default, when a mailbox is created, there isn't a size limit for sent and received messages.

 Keep in mind that there are other settings in an Exchange organization that determine the maximum message size a mailbox can send and receive (for example, the maximum message size configured on a Mailbox server).
-To learn more about the message size restrictions in Exchange, including the types of message size limits, their scope, and the order of precedence, see [Message size limits in Exchange Server](../../mail-flow/message-size-limits.md).
+To learn more about the message size restrictions in Exchange, including the types of message size limits, their scope, and the order of precedence, see [Message size and recipient limits in Exchange Server](../../mail-flow/message-size-limits.md).

 For additional management tasks related to user mailboxes, see [Manage user mailboxes](user-mailboxes.md).